 - When cutting these thick materials, it may damage your cutting mat.
 Keep an eye on it!

 - Open this file in design space and click Make It.

 - Decide which bookmark you'd like to cut and hid the others.
 Select the one you want to hide, click the 3 dots in the upper left corner, then click "hide selected".

-- Setup your mat where the design is on the preview screen.
+- On the next screen, setup your mat where the design is on the preview screen.

 - Select the material you are using - I used 1/16 Basswood from JOANN.

-- Follow the onscreen instructions to setup your machine: move star wheels all the way to the right.
+- Follow the onscreen instructions to setup your machine: move the white star wheels all the way to the right.

 - Setup your mat: use a Strong Grip mat and use tape on the edges of the wood.
 You can follow this guide for preparing your materials.

 - Lastly load your machine and press go!